Cong, CPI, oppn parties flay CM's comments on TSRTC strike

 Congress, CPI and other opposition parties on Friday flayed the Telangana Chief Minister's comments that the ongoing strike by TSRTC employees was illegal and reaffirmed their support to the stir.
 "This is a strike being done voluntarily by the employees.

-Their request is that the CM fulfil the promise he made at the Karimnagar meeting (during separate Telangana agitation) that RTC workers would be recognised as government employees," employees unions leader Aswathama Reddy told reporters.
+Their request is that the CM fulfill the promise he made at the Karimnagar meeting (during separate Telangana agitation) that RTC workers would be recognized as government employees," employees unions leader Aswathama Reddy told reporters.
 Claiming that an RTC employee came under pressure and died of a heart attack over Rao's comments, he said such deaths are 'government murders'.

 Taking exception to Rao's comments that a new law made by the Centre allows states to permit private players to run buses, Kishan Reddy said the Centre never made any law to suspend or remove workers from jobs.
 CPI said its state Assistant Secretary K Sambasiva Rao would launch an indefinite fast from Saturday in support of the strike by Telangana State Road TransportCorporation employees and other demands, including safeguarding RTC.